konstantinjdobler/nlp-research-template/README.md

 1. Establish the SSH-connection with the host by opening your VS Code command pallette and typing <code>Remote-SSH: Connect to Host</code>.
 Now you can connect to your host machine.
 2. Open the folder that contains this template on the host machine.
 3. VS Code will automatically detect the `.devcontainer` directory and ask you to reopen the folder in a Dev Container.
 Alternatively, use the command pallette and type <code>Dev Containers</code>.
-4. Press <code>Reopen in Container</code> and wait for VS Code to set everything up. for the first time or when you change `cevontainer.json`, you will need to do <code>Rebuild and reopen in Container</code>.
+4. Press <code>Reopen in Container</code> and wait for VS Code to set everything up. for the first time or when you change `devcontainer.json`, you will need to do <code>Rebuild and reopen in Container</code>.

-There is a bit of setup: for a propoer dev environment, you will need to configure mounts (cache directories, your datasets, ...) and environment variables like for a regular docker run command, have a look inside [`.devcontainer/devcontainer.json`](.devcontainer/devcontainer.json).
+There is a bit of setup: for a proper dev environment, you will need to configure mounts (cache directories, your datasets, ...) and environment variables like for a regular docker run command, have a look inside [`.devcontainer/devcontainer.json`](.devcontainer/devcontainer.json).
 `conda-lock` is automatically installed for you but you have to add the `--micromamba` flag inside the Dev Container (e.g. `conda-lock --micromamba -f environment.yml`).

 If you want to use GPUs for development, you also need to specify the GPU you want to use in [`.devcontainer/devcontainer.json`](.devcontainer/devcontainer.json).
 However, this is a bit cumbersome if you are often switching between GPUs.
 Alternatively, you edit your code in the Dev Container (without a GPU) but start all actual development runs of your script like you would for training with `run-in-docker.sh` and select the GPU ad-hoc.
 The nice advantage of Dev Containers is that you are still using the exact same docker container for both.